KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Cross navigation definition\*
 -----------------------------------

 It is possible to enable cross navigation from a map document to other Knowage documents.
-In the example of :numref:`locatintelldoc`, this means that, for instance, clicking on the state of Texas will open a new datail documents with additional information relative to the selected state.
+This means that, for instance, clicking on the state of Texas will open a new datail documents with additional information relative to the selected state.

 You need to define the output parameters as described in Section *Cross Navigation* of *Analytical Document* Chapter.
 The possible parameters that can be handled by the GIS documents are the attribute names of the geometries of layers.